 First up is the tremendously exciting action thriller The Train directed by John Frankenheimer operating with the title subject's full force.

 Burt Lancaster matches him all the way giving an emotionally and physically consummated performance.
-Spectacular action sequences are ingeniously linked to the intriguing subterfuge behind them to create a totally captivating cinematic experience.
+Spectacular action sequences, sans CGI of course, are ingeniously linked to the intriguing subterfuge behind them to create a totally captivating cinematic experience.
+Viewers can marvel at the unsurpassed kinetic energy generated between cinematographers Jean Tournier and Walter Wottitz with editors David Bretherton and an uncredited Gabriel Rongier.
 The humanity of this film shines through as well, with so many of its characters' willingness to make individual sacrifices for the greater good, and its numerous depictions of intelligent discourse both personal and patriotic, over the true value and relevance of art.

 Then there's The Man From Laramie.
 It's #7 on my list of Top Ten Westerns.
-Like the above film, the characters are highly charged, and psychologically conflicted, making its viewing a very potent dramatic experience.
+Like the above film, the characters are highly charged, and psychologically conflicted, making this film’s viewing a potent and enthralling experience.